natejms/ampersand/README.md

 ```

 The `ampersand new` command takes two arguments: your title and primary
 language.
-The title is required, though the primary language can be ommited,
+The title is required, though the primary language can be omitted,
 defaulting to English (en)

 You don't *need* to refer to each language with its two letter code, but it
 works well from an organizational standpoint.

-Next, develop your webpage using Moustache templates in the place of each frase.
+Next, develop your web page using Moustache templates in the place of each
+phrase.
 Once finished, create a JSON file with the same name to contain your
 translations.
 For an example,

 `_modals/index.html`